• Skip to main content

 Cara Lanz

-No Spread Cut Out Cookies are delicious, soft sugar cookies that hold their shape perfectly when baked and look beautiful decorated with glossy sugar cookie icing.
-Perfect cut-out cookie for Christmas cookies or any special occasion.
+This No Chill, No Spread Sugar Cookie Recipe makes delicious, soft sugar cookies that hold their shape perfectly when baked and look beautiful decorated with glossy sugar cookie icing or fluffy buttercream.
+Perfect sugar cookie recipe for Christmas time or any special occasion.

 Print Recipe Pin Recipe